 The crosses were placed inside the church, three on each of the four walls.
 Alternatively, twelve critical points were selected; for example on main supporting pillars, on a wall facing the altar or on the altar itself.
 This was to show that whilst the church is built for the worship of God, the twelve apostles are invoked to support the building.

-The crosses have equal length arms to distinguish them from the main crosses of the church, which would typically have longer lower portions.
+The crosses have equal length arms to distinguish them from the main crosses of the church, which would typically have longer stems.
 The main crosses symbolise Christ's Crucifixion, whereas the Consecration Crosses symbolise each of Christ's disciples.
 (See also the Apostles' Cross.)

 If you see a relatively new-looking Consecration Cross on the wall of a cathedral, it may well be a Canterbury Cross.